LionWeb-io/lionweb-server/README.md

 API's to inspect the contents of the nodes table.

 ### languages
-Thye API funxctions to add/remove LionWeb languages to the repository.
+The API functions to add/remove LionWeb languages to the server.
-NOTE: not implemented yet, ist is a placeholder.
+NOTE: not implemented yet, it is a placeholder.

 ### test